questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

   src="/img/blog/2020-10-19/add-new-panel.png"
 />

-The new panel has a graphing area on the top and a query builder in the bottom:
+The new panel has a graphing area on the top half of the window and a query builder in the bottom half:

 <Screenshot
   alt="Screenshot of a blank panel after being created" src="/img/blog/2020-10-19/blank-panel.png"
 />

-Toggle the query editor to **text edit mode** by clicking the pencil icon.
-The query editor will now accept SQL statements that we can input:
+Toggle the query editor to **text edit mode** by clicking the pencil icon or by clicking the **Edit SQL** button.
+The query editor will now accept SQL statements that we can input directly:

 <Screenshot
   alt="Screenshot showing how to toggle text edit mode"